Julien Bérard: Amateur career

 Born in Paris, Bérard recorded his first notable result in July 2005 when he won the third stage of the junior edition of the Tour du Valromey.
 In another stage during that same stage race he finished in second position.
 In 2008 he started as a stagiaire for the team.
 He claimed his first podium finish, at the Tour des Pays de Savoie where he finished in second position in stage 3, and also finished second overall in the general classification.
 In the Tour de la Creuse he managed to finish in third position in the second stage, but he also claimed the victory in the general classification standings for that race.
 His first real road race win at senior level was a win in the second stage of the Tour du Gévaudan Languedoc-Roussillon with the finish in Mende.

 Bérard maintained his spot at Chambéry CF for the 2009 season in which he claimed his first victory on 28 March, when he finished 32 seconds in front of the runner-up at the Grand Prix Saint-Etienne Loire.
-In the Tour du Perigord - A Travers les Bastides he finished third and he won the third stage of the Ronde de l'Isard.
+In the Tour du Périgord - A Travers les Bastides he finished third and he won the third stage of the Ronde de l'Isard.
 That result was followed by two second places in the first stage of the Tour des Pays de Savoie and the Mi-Aout Bretonne.
 In that last race he also claimed the third spot in the general classification.
 In the Tour de l'Avenir he booked his biggest success as an amateur, by winning the first stage of the race in Dreux, France, ahead of Romain Sicard and Dennis van Winden.